-The village comprises the oldest group of buildings in Lake Macquarie City and its natural environment is largely unchanged since before Captain Cook sailed past.
+The village comprises the oldest group of buildings in Lake Macquarie City and its natural environment is largely unchanged since Captain Cook sailed past, and earlier.

 The Catherine Hill Bay Heritage Conservation Area is located east of the Pacific Highway on the South Wallarah Peninsula , between the Wallarah National Park in the north and Munmorah State Conservation Area in the south.

 This area has long been identified by the State Government as the coastal “book-end” of an intercity Environmental Zone between the Central Coast and Hunter Valley urban areas.